farmountain/Aurex/docs/architecture.md

    - Converts compute requests into procedural kernel executions.
    - Supports Int4/Int8/FP16 with optional 1-bit regenerative paths.
 3. **Multi-Tier Memory Manager**
+   - Detects GPU and NVMe capabilities at runtime.
-   - GPU Shared → CPU DRAM → NVMe paging.
+   - Maintains a caching hierarchy of GPU → CPU → NVMe with automatic migration when tiers are full.
 4. **Aurex-LM Core**
    - LLM inference for 7B–70B models with quantization.
    - Operates standalone without AUREUS or HipCortex dependencies.